PayString/rfcs/src/spec/payid-easy-checkout.md

 # Appendix

 ## Motivation
-The PayID Easy Checkout Protocol aims to enable a consistent user experience for customers paying for goods or services by standardizing the interaction between merchants/non-profits and customer/donor wallets.
+The PayID Easy Checkout Protocol aims to enable a consistent user experience for payers paying for goods or services by standardizing the interaction between merchants/non-profits and customer/donor wallets.
-Given the ability to assign arbitrary metadata to a PayID as defined in [PayID-Discovery][], there is an opportunity to standardize the set of interactions between merchant and customer, specifically the process by which a merchant directs a customer to their digital wallet to complete a payment.
+Given the ability to assign arbitrary metadata to a PayID as defined in [PayID-Discovery][], there is an opportunity to standardize the set of interactions between merchant and payer, specifically the process by which a merchant directs a payer to their digital wallet to complete a payment.
-We believe this protocol will enable an improved paying experience by reducing the number of steps a customer must take to complete a transaction and creating a consistent and familiar checkout pattern for customers.
+We believe this protocol will enable an improved paying experience by reducing the number of steps a payer must take to complete a transaction and creating a consistent and familiar checkout pattern for payers.

 The second priority of PayID Easy Checkout is to limit the engineering effort needed to implement the protocol.
 Clients wishing to adopt this pattern should only need to implement UI-level changes in order to make the flow function